sabyasachi-mukherjee/sabyasachi-mukherjee/README.md

 1. Spotify Dataset: I look at a Spotify tracks database, and try to analysis which factors are clear indicators of popularity of a track.
 I deal with tracks released in or after 2012.
 Here is the link: https://github.com/sabyasachi-mukherjee/spotify-tracks-project.

+2. Here is my attempt at building a blog based on Django.
+Link: https://github.com/sabyasachi-mukherjee/django_blog (see README.md of the project for more info).

 Here is a list of OLDER data science projects I have done.